morepath/morepath/doc/building_large_applications.rst

 anymore.
 Instead we get a ``issues_id`` and ``wiki_id``, but not from the path.
 Where does they come from?
 They are specified by the ``variables`` argument for :class:`morepath.App` that we saw earlier.
-Next we need to explore the :meth:`AppBase.mount` directive to see how they are actually obtained.
+Next we need to explore the :meth:`App.mount` directive to see how they are actually obtained.

 Mounting apps